Velomotion logo Velomotion small logo

 Step-by-step instructions via app, website or instructions

 Just screw it on and you're done?
 Almost - but assembly is not that easy (yet?).
 Depending on a few factors such as the type of bike (Fully, Hardtail) or the chain stay length, the so-called setup key must be selected.
 To put it simply, the rear derailleur can be mounted in two positions.
-There are also some setting steps in the actual assembly on the frame.
+There are also some setting steps near the actual assembly on the frame.
 The whole process is a bit unfamiliar, but overall much simpler than with conventional circuits.
 Either the AXS app, the Sram website or the good, old, analog operating instructions guide you through the procedure.
 Our practical check during assembly shows that attaching and adjusting the gearshift has never been easier than with the new Sram Eagle transmission.

 "The most stable rear derailleur of all time"?